RobertJLewis/RiBL/ReadMe.md

     Theme & color choice

+        #ffffff
+        #000000
+        #84c9dd

         Using black, white, and teal on your RiBL website creates a professional, clean, and modern look.
 Black and white offer a sleek and readable design, while teal adds a sense of trust, innovation, and calm, ideal for a tech-forward financial service.
 This color combination balances sophistication and approachability, helping reinforce RiBL's identity as both reliable and cutting-edge.

+        Typography
+            Nunito Sans, sans-serif is used as the main font for the whole website.
+            Noto Serif, Times New Roman is Secondary font used through the website.

     Small (i)
         Gives reference to one of the founders names & highlights the inclusion of internet & Ai driven decition within their trading method.